-When it comes to oil palm cultivation in Africa, Cameroon represents a major region of growth.
+When it comes to oil palm cultivation in Africa, Cameroon represents a major region of growth as Africa’s fourth largest palm oil producer.
 However, it is not without its issues – particularly around productivity and lack of competitiveness.
 Low productivity is the result of aging plantations, the use of unselected seedlings, the absence of fertilization and low milling yields.
 Nonetheless, Cameroon has a huge domestic and regional market for crude palm oil, while its numerous well-established artisanal mills provide a degree of independency from large industrial operation.

 In a nutshell – a 3-minute overview of Cameroon’s issues:

-OPAL’s Cameroon team is responsible for all project activities in the country.
-The team developed the CoPalCam role play game, and initiated a series of MSc studies aiming to improve knowledge around the smallholder palm oil sector in Cameroon.
-The team will facilitate field research undertaken by teams dealing with biodiversity and landscape patterns, hydrological services and soil processes, with an overall objective to contribute to the sustainable development of the palm oil sector in Cameroon.
+OPAL’s Cameroon team was responsible for all project activities in the country.
+The team developed the CoPalCam role play game, and initiated a series of MSc and Phd studies aiming to improve knowledge around the smallholder palm oil sector in Cameroon.
+The team facilitated field research undertaken by teams dealing with biodiversity and landscape patterns, hydrological services and soil processes, with an overall objective to contribute to the sustainable development of the palm oil sector in Cameroon.

-Major partners to the OPAL project in Cameroon are Ludovic Miaro, Durrel Halleson and Fideline Mboringong from WWF Cameroon, Emmanuel Ngom from PDPV-MINADER, and Patrice Levang from IRD/CIFOR.
+Major partners to the OPAL project in Cameroon were Ludovic Miaro, Durrel Halleson, Fideline Mboringong and Micress Kamto (of Blessed Memory) from WWF Cameroon, Emmanuel Ngom from PDPV-MINADER, Patrice Levang from IRD/CIFOR, Mesmin Tchindjang, Eric Voundi and Damien Marie Essono from University of Yaounde 1.
 Occasional support has been provided by Eglantine Fauvelle and Laurène Feintrenie (CIRAD) and Raymond Nkongho (from the University of Buea).
-Every year, through internships, master’s students come on board to answer specific research questions, such as Aimée Kwembi and Kenneth Mbache in 2015, and Théo Martin and Marie Gaëlle Ngo Njiki who joined our team in 2016.
+Every year, through internships, master’s students came on board to answer specific research questions, such as Aimée Kwembi and Kenneth Mbache in 2015, and Théo Martin and Marie Gaëlle Ngo Njiki in 2016, Bauclaire Azong Ngoko who joined our team in 2018.

 The CoPalCam role playing game was first developed and tested in Montpellier.
-After being tested by the team in Cameroon and its parameters adjusted, the gaticipants (smallholders, medium holders, cooperatives, agro-industries, retailers and district representatives from the Ministry of Agriculture) who helped to finetune the game.
-Participants were highly receptive to learning through the play sessions, which fostered a heated debate among participants, contributing to increased understanding of the sector.me was played by local actors in three locations: Ekondo Titi, Muyuka and Eseka.
-The game was enjoyed by all par
+After being tested by the team in Cameroon and its parameters adjusted, the participants (smallholders, medium holders, cooperatives, agro-industries, retailers and district representatives from the Ministry of Agriculture) who helped to fine tune the game.
+Participants were highly receptive to learning through the play sessions, which fostered a heated debate among participants, contributing to increased understanding of the sector.
+The game was played by local actors in six locations: Ekondo Titi, Muyuka, Eseka, Dibombari, Limbe and Yaounde.

 In early April 2016, a special game session was organized in Yaoundé with members of the Interministerial Commission on Oil Palm, a commission bringing together high-level civil servants from the ministries of Commerce, Finance and Agriculture, agro-industries, second processing industries and producers’ unions.
 The game was a huge success.
 Find out more here.